NIKSS-vSwitch/nikss/README.md

 - **Feature-rich programming model** - NIKSS leverages P4 Portable Switch Architecture that provides packet processing primitives needed to implement complex packet processing behaviors.
 - **High performance** - NIKSS is meant to provide a high-performance P4 software switch due to the use of eBPF and TC/XDP hooks.

+Refer to the ACM CoNEXT paper for more details on design and performance numbers:

+> Tomasz Osiński, Jan Palimąka, Mateusz Kossakowski, Frédéric Dang Tran, El-Fadel Bonfoh, and Halina Tarasiuk.
+2022.
+"A novel programmable software datapath for Software-Defined Networking".
+In Proceedings of the 18th International Conference on emerging Networking EXperiments and Technologies (CoNEXT '22).
+Association for Computing Machinery, New York, NY, USA, 245–260. https://doi.org/10.1145/3555050.3569117

 ## Community

 To discuss the NIKSS project you can use the following communication channels: